Mindustry: Release and reception

 Mindustry was created in April 2017, for the itch.io "Metal Monstrosity" game jam, where it was ranked first among 15 entries.
 Its first public release (v1) was in 2017, and the first Steam release (v3) was in 2019.
 In 2020, v6 introduced RTS elements, described as a "huge update" that "completely overhauled" the game.
 In 2022, v7 added the second planet, Erekir, as well as more units for Serpulo and individually selectable RTS control for units.
+Originally, the next update (v8) would have reworked Neoplasm, a byproduct of the game's "Neoplasm reactors", to have been turned into another "faction", with more turrets, units, blocks, etc. Instead, the Neoplasm rework has been postponed to the next update (v9), while update v8 reworked the campaign, unit pathfinding, and multiplayer instead.

 The game has been called an "impressively unique masterwork" by PC Gamer, and a "mine out of ten" by the New Indian Express.
-GamingOnLinux said that, while it had similarities to other factory games like Factorio, it "manages to come off quite unique" due to a greater focus on combat and micro, and was "seriously fun", praising the pacing of the campaign mode as well as the multiplayer experience.
+GamingOnLinux said that, while it had similarities to other factory games like Factorio, it "manages to come off quite unique" due to a greater focus on combat and micromanagement, and was "seriously fun", praising the pacing of the campaign mode as well as the multiplayer experience.
 MSN said that it was "a very in-depth game with a lot of stuff to it that can keep you entertained for a long time".

 Reviewers have mentioned that the resource management aspects of the game can be complicated, requiring players to research the large number of turrets, and creating overwhelming "Nokia Snake level-10 type pattern"s of conveyor belts.
 A reviewer from Android Central said that it was "straight-up intimidating", but also that he was "absolutely smitten" with the game and that it was "wonderfully polished".
+Mindustry was also ranked the third best open source video games by The Gamer.

 Mindustry was popular among US federal prison inmates, where it was sold for $2 USD on the inmate app store, until it was banned in July 2023 because "it was found to jeopardize the safety, security and orderly operation" of federal prisons.